LASIK Eye Surgery Recovery Time for the Everyday Athlete

 After a quick LASIK recovery time, runners can enjoy many great benefits by eliminating the:

-- Need to clean and find your contacts or glasses before going to the gym or outside to run
+- The need to clean and find your contacts or glasses before going to the gym or outside to run

 - Burning, stinging and itching symptoms associated with sweat mixing with contacts and contact fluid